-The Braund Society is co-ordinating but not currently funding, a DNA project to try to find out more about how the different branches of our family are linked.
+The Braund Society is co-ordinating and has recently begun funding, a DNA project to try to find out more about how the different branches of our family are linked.
 We would welcome more participants.
-The way in which the test works means that it can only be done by male direct line Braunds, not those who descend from female Braunds.
+There are two main types of test that are useful to us.
+Firstly the Y DNA test.
+The way in which this test works means that it can only be done by male direct line Braunds, not those who descend from female Braunds.
 This is because it is Y DNA that is tested and this is inherited from father to son only.
 A simple cheek swab is all that is required and the tests are sent to your home.
 Women and men who descend through female Braunds are encouraged to take the autosomnal ‘Family Finder’ test.
-Please contact firstname.lastname@example.org if you are interested in taking part.
+We recommend using the company Family Tree DNA but results of tests taken with other companies can be transferred to Family Tree DNA, so we can compare them.
+Please contact firstname.lastname@example.org if you are interested in taking part or transferring your results.

 This is a list of Braunds who left the British Isles before 1900.
 We are trying to gather as much information as possible for example: name, date and place of birth, branch of the family, date of departure, name of ship, overseas destination.
 Additional information is sought.